IMPORTANT LINKS:

 What is eczema?

-Eczema is a skin disease that leads to dry, red, itchy, bumpy skin.
+Eczema is a skin disease that leads to dry, red, itchy, and bumpy skin.
 Eczema typically starts in childhood, but can recur later in life.
-Eczema is frequently found in patients with other allergic symptoms (food allergy, asthma, nasal allergies).
+Eczema is frequently found in patients with other allergic symptoms (such as food allergy, asthma, and nasal allergies).

 Is eczema related to allergies?